GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

  • It ignores any form of non-magical Acid, Club, or Toxic attacks of an odd result.
  • Any effect which would heal it has a 3 in 8 chance not to.

 If it is damaged, fails an incapacitation save in any degree, or would be divided while in this form- it will immediately reconstitute into its previous form.
-If it reverts as a result of damage, it must immediately perform an incapcitation save.
+If it reverts as a result of damage, it must immediately perform an incapacitation save.

-**At Higher Tiers**: For each tier beyond minimum, you may increase the duration by 30 seconds in addition to the benefit mentiond above.
+**At Higher Tiers**: For each tier beyond minimum, you may increase the duration by 30 seconds in addition to the benefit mentioned above.

 **Critical Failure**: You transform, regardless of what creature you tried to affect.
 You have managed to lose your wits in the process, you are immobile during the duration.
 This lasts for a number of rounds equal to the points of failure plus the spell's tier.